 5. Ride the Space Tower

-Get a birds-eye, rotating view of the Fair on this classic attraction.
+Get a birds-eye, rotating view of the Fair on the iconic Space Tower attraction.
 Be mindful that you will be something like 300 feet above the ground. $5/rider.

 6. Seek out the biggest, prize-winning pumpkin